-At August 31, 2003, our total debt, including current maturities and capital lease obligations, was approximately \$12.9 million and the total debt to equity ratio was approximately 22%.
-Of this debt, approximately \$7.4 million is comprised of revolving lines of credit and approximately \$5.5 million is comprised of term debt and capital lease obligations.
+At February 29, 2004, our total debt, including current maturities and capital lease obligations, was approximately \$10.2 million and the total debt to equity ratio was approximately 18%.
+Of this debt, approximately \$6.3 million is comprised of revolving lines of credit and approximately \$3.9 million is comprised of term debt and capital lease obligations.
 In August 2003, Apio entered into a new \$12 million working capital line and a \$3 million equipment line with Wells Fargo Business Credit, Inc. ("Wells Fargo").
 All amounts outstanding under Apio's previous line of credit with Bank of America were paid off using the new Wells Fargo working capital line (the "Credit Facility").
 The amount of debt outstanding under the Apio and Landec Ag lines of credit fluctuate over time, and the agreements contain restrictive covenants that require each company to meet certain financial tests including maximum levels of net income, minimum debt coverage ratio, minimum net worth and maximum capital expenditures.
 The Credit Facility limits the ability of Apio to make cash payments to Landec if certain conditions, as defined in the agreements, are not met.
 Landec has pledged substantially all of the assets of Apio and Landec Ag to secure their bank debt.
-Of our non-revolving contractual obligations, approximately \$1.9 million, \$1.5 million and \$133,000 become due over the remainder of fiscal year 2004 and each of the next two fiscal years, respectively.
+Of our non-revolving debt, approximately \$382,000, \$1.4 million and \$163,000 become due over the remainder of fiscal year 2004 and each of the next two fiscal years, respectively.
 This level of indebtedness limits our financial and operating flexibility in the following ways:

-- a substantial portion of net cash flow from operations must be dedicated to debt service and will not be available for other purposes; - our ability to obtain additional debt financing in the future for working capital is reduced; - our ability to fund capital expenditures or acquisitions may be limited; - our ability to react to changes in the industry and economic conditions generally may be limited.
+- · a portion of net cash flow from operations must be dedicated to debt service and will not be available for other purposes; - our ability to obtain additional debt financing in the future for working capital is reduced; - · our ability to fund capital expenditures or acquisitions may be limited; and - our ability to react to changes in the industry and economic conditions generally may be limited.

-In connection with the Apio acquisition, we may be obligated to make future payments to the former shareholders of Apio of up to \$3.4 million for a performance based earn out and future supply of produce.
-Of this amount, \$927,000 relates to the earn out from fiscal year 2000 that is due to be paid in equal monthly installments through February 2004 and \$2.5 million relates to payments to be made in the third quarter of fiscal years 2004 and 2005.
+In connection with the Apio acquisition, we may be obligated to make future payments to the former shareholders of Apio of up to \$1.5 million for a performance based earn out and future supply of produce.
+Of this amount, \$199,000 will be paid in March 2004 and \$1.3 million relates to payments to be made in the third quarter of fiscal year 2005.